microsoft/STL/.github/pull_request_template.md

   reference implementations outside of proposed standard wording), and LWG issues as reference material.
 If your changes are derived from a project that's already listed in NOTICE.txt, that's fine, but please mention it.
-  If your changes were derived from any other project (such as Boost), you *must* mention it here, so we can determine whether the license is compatible and what else needs to be done.
+  If your changes are derived from any other project, you *must* mention it here, so we can determine whether the license is compatible and what else needs to be done.
 -->